bbatsov/emacsredux/_posts/2020-06-10-comment-commands-redux.md

 This versatile command is bound to `M-;` by default.

-One thing that's quite annoying with `comment-dwim` is that it's not very clear/easy how to uncomment something that's already commented.
-As noted above your only option is to select the commented region and invoke `commend-dwim` on it.
+One thing that's somewhat annoying about `comment-dwim` is that it's not very convenient to uncomment the current line.
+As noted above your only option is to select the commented region (in this case the current line) and invoke `commend-dwim` on it, but I think it would have been nice if repeated invocations of the command handled this somehow.

 ## comment-line